 Chatham University Biochemistry

 Biochemistry is the science that examines the function and structure of the molecules important to living organisms.
-It bridges the disciplines of chemistry and biology, using the theories and protocols of each to better understand the world within and around us.
+It bridges the disciplines of chemistry and biology, using theories and protocols of each to better understand the world in and around us.